Voting is now open!

 With your help we be able to give away funds to a worthy NZ charity next month!

-Choose one of these 3 charities to receive this money in January 2019 (Vote in the poll below before 5pm, 31 January 2019).
+Choose one of these 3 charities to receive this money.